FacundoAlvarado9/Gender-Classification-Example/README.md

 * Quadratic Analysis Classifier

 ## Instructions for use
-If you already have python and Scikit Learn already installed, just open your preferred command line in the folder and type
+If you already have Python and Scikit Learn already installed, just open your preferred command line in the folder and type

 ```
 python predic.py